kodless-org/conception/README.md

 - [x] Make actions work with the contents of request directly rather than deal with `req` and `res`.

 - [ ] Optional: Implement singleton concept base (i.e., easy user has only one of that object).

+- [ ] Unit tests?
+Need to figure out how to set up Mongo or in-memory mock for that.

+- [ ] Simple frontend to test backend manually (or just Postman?).